Rangoon (2017 Hindi film): Reception

-Simon Abrams from RogerEbert.com gave the film a rating of 3/5 and wrote, ‘‘The most remarkable thing about Rangoon isn't how seamless its plot mechanics are or how ideologically nuanced it is; it's the movie's determination to foreground its characters and get you to care what happens to them’’.
-Rohit Vats of Hindustan Times gave the film a rating of 2/5 and criticized the writing and the script of the film.
-He praised Ranaut's performance by calling her the ‘‘Saving grace of Rangoon’’ and wrote, ‘‘Everything boils down to Kangana Ranaut’s Julia and her antics.
-She is undoubtedly a rock solid performer, because if there is one actor who shines despite odd writing, it’s her.
+Simon Abrams from RogerEbert.com gave the film a rating of three out of four stars and wrote, "The most remarkable thing about Rangoon isn't how seamless its plot mechanics are or how ideologically nuanced it is; it's the movie's determination to foreground its characters and get you to care what happens to them".
+Rohit Vats of Hindustan Times gave the film a rating of 2/5 and criticised the writing and the script of the film.
+He praised Ranaut's performance by calling her the ‘‘Saving grace of Rangoon’’ and wrote, ‘‘Everything boils down to Kangana Ranaut's Julia and her antics.
+She is undoubtedly a rock solid performer, because if there is one actor who shines despite odd writing, it's her.
 She is terrific as a theatrics-loving stuntwoman.
 The poor script never lets Julia reach her pinnacle but she steals the show even with small scenes’’.
 Shubhra Gupta from The Indian Express gave the film a rating of 1.5/5 and described it as a ‘‘patchy film’’.
 She praised Ranaut's performance by stating, ‘‘Kangana Ranaut delivers a standout performance in this patchy film; Her body language is spot on, and some of her action sequences are thrilling, even if you can see the computer graphics a mile off.
 And she gets one spectacular speaking moment, the camera tight on her face, when she speaks of love and desire and heartbreak’’.

 NDTV ranked Ranaut as the 2nd Best Actress of the year 2017 for her performance in Rangoon.

 Soundtrack

-The music for the film is composed by Vishal Bhardwaj; the lyrics are by Gulzar.
-The first song titled 'Bloody Hell' from the movie was released on 11 January 2017, along with the music video.
-The full movie soundtrack was unveiled on 18 January and it consists 12 songs in total, including the movie theme song.
+Music for the film was composed by Vishal Bhardwaj, with lyrics by Gulzar.
+The first song titled "Bloody Hell" was released on 11 January 2017, along with the music video.
+The full soundtrack was unveiled on 18 January and it consists 12 songs in total, including the film's theme song.
 The music rights are bought by T-Series.